 Wintertime is seemingly always right around the corner in Canada.
-Like your home, your car needs special care as the cold temperatures approach.
-Winterizing your car ensures it's up to handling all the conditions winter throws at it, including sub-zero temperatures, heavy snow, slippery ice, and slush.
+Like your home, your car needs extra love, known as winterization, as the cold temperatures approach.
+Winterizing a car ensures it handles winter conditions, including sub-zero temperatures, heavy snow, slippery ice, and slush.

-Below, we'll cover 10 tips for winterizing your car so it's ready for the upcoming season change.
+Below, we'll cover 10 tips for winterizing a car so it's ready for the upcoming season change.

-Often, winterization gets put off until that first snowflake of the season falls, but getting the job done ahead of time can save you a lot of headaches.
-Getting it done early keeps you from being caught in a snowstorm unprepared and prevents you from dealing with the rush of people who also put off winterizing their cars.
+It’s common for our lives to get in the way of important tasks, and we tend to put off car winterization until we see that first snowflake fall.
+However, if you get the job done ahead of time, you can save yourself some headaches.
+Early winterization keeps you from being caught in a sudden snowstorm unprepared and keeps you from fighting through the rush of people who also procrastinated winterizing their cars.

 10 Tips for Winterizing Your Car

-These 10 winterization tips will ensure your car is ready for almost anything the Canadian winter can throw its way.
+So what does it mean to winterize a car and what processes are involved in it?
+Following these 10 winterization tips will ensure you perform everything you need to ensure your car is ready for almost anything the Canadian winter can throw its way.

 1. Check Your Antifreeze

-Before the cold strikes, make sure your antifreeze — sometimes referred to as coolant — is up to the task of preventing freezing in the cold Canadian winter.
-If your coolant freezes, it can cause severe damage to a range of internal engine components.
+Before freezing temperatures arrive, make sure your antifreeze mixture is up to the task of preventing freezing in the cold Canadian winter.

 Using an antifreeze tester, draw an adequate amount of antifreeze and check the ratio the tester displays.
-Compare that ratio to the manufacturer's recommended ratio for your area.
-If the ratio is off, drain the coolant and replace it with the correct mixture or take the vehicle to a service center and have them do it for you.
+Compare that ratio to the manufacturer's recommended ratio for your area — you can find this ratio in the owner’s manual or online.
+If the ratio is off, drain the coolant and replace it with the correct mixture.
+If you’re not confident draining and refilling it yourself, take the vehicle to a service centre and have them do it for you.

 You'll also want to check your antifreeze level.
-If your antifreeze reservoir — the translucent container under the hood that holds your antifreeze — has a "Full Cold" mark, compare the level of the antifreeze to that mark.
-If it's low, refill the reservoir with the correct mixture of antifreeze and water until it reaches that mark.
+If your antifreeze reservoir — the translucent container under the hood that holds your antifreeze — has a "Full Cold" mark, compare the antifreeze level to that mark.
+If it's low, refill the reservoir with the correct mixture of antifreeze and distilled water until it reaches that mark.

 If your reservoir only has a "Full Hot" mark, start the engine and allow it to reach operating temperature.
 Check the antifreeze level.
 If it's below the "Full Hot" mark, refill the reservoir with the correct mixture of antifreeze and water until it reaches that mark.